fdobrotv/springMicroserviceEcosystem/README.md

 1) install hypervisor (virtualbox or hyperkit)
 2) install minikube
 3) install kubectl
-4) `minikube config set driver virtualbox` or hyperkit
+4) `minikube config set driver docker` or hyperkit or virtualbox
-5) `minikube start --container-runtime=cri-o` for local development better use docker instead of cri-o
+5) `minikube start --container-runtime=cri-o` for local development better use docker instead of cri-o because you can do `eval $(minikube docker-env)`
 6) install helm

 ## Deploy all services using k8s and helm